Pauquachin

 The Pauaquachin (formerly Pak-quw-chin) are a Coast Salish indigenous people whose territory is in the Greater Victoria area of southern Vancouver Island, British Columbia, Canada.
 Their houses stand between Gordon Head and Cowichan Head.
 They are one of the five groups of houses or 'families' of Saanich, along with the Tsawout, the Tseycum, the Malahat, the T'sou-ke, and the Tsartlip First Nations.
 According to a 2016 census, 330 people were recognized as Pauquachin.

 Speakers of North Straits Salish, they were organized by the Indian Act into the Pauquachin First Nation.
 The Pauquachin are members of the Te'Mexw Treaty Association, which conducts treaty negotiations with the governments of Canada and British Columbia for several tribes.

 History

 According to the Pauquachin First Nations, the population in Pauquachin began as a small group of 14 families.

 Contract with the Hudson's Bay Company

 In 1852m, Governor James Douglas made two treaties with the Saanich people.
-He concluded one with the southern Saanich, ie with Pauquachin and Malahat, on February 6, 1852 - signed by Whut-say mullet and nine other people - and one on February 11 with the northern Saanich.
+He concluded one with the southern Saanich, i.e. with Pauquachin and Malahat, on February 6, 1852 - signed by Whut-say mullet and nine other people - and one on February 11 with the northern Saanich.
 In exchange for several hundred blankets, this treaty was the basis for taking their land from them.